How to Fix Error 0x8007232B in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 (Replace

-XXXXX-XXXXXXX-XXXXX-XXXXX-XXXXXwith your own Windows key)Force activation
+XXXXX-XXXXX-XXXXX-XXXXX-XXXXX(using your own Windows key)Force activation

-3. check activation status
+3. Check your activation status

-4. simplified repair of network settings (DNS)
+4. Simplified network settings (DNS) repair

-A simple way to change DNS:
+A simple way to change your DNS settings:

 Open Control Panel > Network and Sharing Center